ClifordSly/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 **3. Most in demand skills:** SQL is also the most in-demand skill in the data analyst job market, making it essential for anyone seeking a role in the field.

-**4. Skills with higher salaries:** Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
+**4. Skills with higher salaries:** Specialized skills, such as typescript and graphql, are associated with the highest average salaries, indicating a premium on niche expertise.

 **5. Optimal skills for job market value:** SQL leads in demand and offers a high average salary, positioning it as one of the most valuable skills for data analysts to learn in order to maximize their market value.